Hala1mo/inventory-management-system/README.md

 ## How to Run the Application
-- Clone this repository to your local machine.
+- Clone this repository in the local machine.
-- Install the required dependencies (e.g., database, web server).
+- Ensure Java and Maven are installed.
-- Configure the application settings (e.g., database connection).
+- Configure the application by updating the application.properties or application.yml file with your database connection details and other settings..
-- Run the application.
+- Run the application in a web browser at http://localhost:8080 or using postman.

 ## OpenAPI Specification
 https://app.swaggerhub.com/apis/HALAMONTASER13_1/inventory_management_system/